Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 Start and run the server one time to generate the needed files then shutdown first.

-Next copy the included directory structres with files into your server directory.
+Next copy the included directory structres with files into the root of your server directory.
 If your Server profiles directory is named anything other than profiles be sure to place the contents of profiles into your servers profiles directory.

-Open the profiles your profiles directory and in the eAISettings.json file edit the following line of code for Admin settings:
+Open your server profiles directory and in the eAISettings.json file edit the following line of code with your steamID for Admin settings:

 		"Admins":["YOUR STEAMID HERE"]

-Manual editing for existing servers.
+save and close eAIsettings.json.
+Launch and enjoy.

+MANUAL EDITING FOR EXISTING SERVERS

 Open your servers profiles directory and copy the supplied eAI and ExpansionMod directories into your profiles directory.